ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-Repetition/html/_sources/Glossary.rst.txt

       (or alternatively, a parameter for a C++ template or a Java generic).
-      The comparator function concept provides a generic way to encapulate the process of performing a comparison between two objects of a specific type.
+      The comparator function concept provides a generic way encapulates the process of performing a comparison between two objects of a specific type.
-      For example, if we want to write a generic sorting routine, that can handle any record type, we can require that the user of the sorting routine passes in a comparator function to define how records in the collection are to be compared.
+      For example, if we want to write a generic sorting routine, that can handle any record type, we can require that the user of the sorting routine pass in a comparator function to define how records in the collection are to be compared.

    comparison